sycLin/VFX-Project-2/matlab/README.md

 cylindrical_projection
 ---
+This function warp the origin image to cylindrical surfaces by given focal length and cylindrical radius.
+The result this the projected image and the coordinate lookup table for original image to processed image.
 		param  rgbimg			input rgb image to do cylindrical projection param  f 			focal length
 		param  radius 			radius of cylindrical